Hollywood Is (Finally) Passing The Mic To Black Women

 "When the world listens to women, it listens to white women," explained the creators of the movement in an official statement.
 "For far too long, Black women’s voices have gone unheard, even though they’ve been using their voices loudly for centuries to enact change."

-"Today, more than ever, it is NECESSARY that we create a unifying action to center Black women’s lives, stories, and calls to action," wrote its founders.
+"Today, more than ever, it is NECESSARY that we create a unifying action to centre Black women’s lives, stories, and calls to action," wrote its founders.
 "We need to listen to Black women."

 #ShareTheMicNow officially launches June 10 on Instagram.